 How it works

 Our Google Chrome Extension is powered by a non-partisan recommendation algorithm that works to broaden users’ news intake.
-When you hover over the headline of a news story, a bubble appears recommending an article from a contrary angle.
+When you click the Bridge the Media icon next to a headline, a box appears recommending an article from a contrary angle.
 Our algorithm matches inverse levels of bias with equivalent levels of reliability in order to uphold the reputation and trust of our tool.
 In our research, we have aimed to approach each publication with as little bias as possible, taking into account human error.

 Because bias and reliability can be interpreted in various manners, we have fleshed out the details of our approach to share with you.
 We’re committed to transparency and think it’s important for Bridge the Media users to understand why we drew the conclusions that we did.
 Read more about our algorithm here.